Kimberly P. Hadaway

 Hello, I'm Kimberly P. Hadaway.

-I recently graduated from Williams College as a Mathematics and Chemistry double major.
+I graduated from Williams College as a Mathematics and Chemistry double major.
 I wrote an Honors Thesis on unit interval parking functions and defective parking functions with Dr. Pamela E. Harris.